sco0ter/babbler/xmpp-client/src/site/markdown/xep/muc.md

 ChatRoom chatRoom = chatService.createRoom("myroom");
 ```

-whose room address would basically be `myroom@conference.yourxmppdomain.com`.
+whose room address would basically be `myroom@conference.yourxmppdomain`.

 This can also be used, if you want to create instant chat rooms (e.g. with an UUID).